spotinst/help/src/docs/spot-pc/troubleshooting/monitored-metrics.md

 Impact: The Windows Azure Network Agent service being offline indicates that changes made via the UI will not be reflected in the Local Control Plane

-**Resolving Windows Azure Network Agent alerts:** Connect to the session host server and open Task Manager, then restart the service
+**Resolving Windows Azure Network Agent Alerts:** Connect to the session host server and open Task Manager, then restart the service

 ### Storage Layer Context
 The following metrics are collected from the storage service that supports the Spot PC environment.
 Typically this service is run on Azure NetApp Files or Azure Files.